 Candidate Proficiencies Aligned with Professional and State Standards:

 The units candidates are expected to demonstrate the knowledge, skills and dispositions that have been aligned with state and national curriculum standards and standards of professional practice, as outlined by the appropriate professional organizations.
-The College of Education has developed the following unit outcomes based on the conceptual framework:
+The College of Education and Behavioral Sciences has developed the following unit outcomes based on the conceptual framework:

 1. Candidates will demonstrate collaborative leadership in the school and the community to promote the healthy development of all students.